EphraimRuttenberg/Markov-Discord-Bot/README.md

 - cacheClearTimeInterval: The number of minutes after which the cache will be automatically cleared, set to 0 to disable.
 It is highly recommended that either this setting or the one above is enabled, if not both

-- initAfterClear: Whether or not the bot will re-initiate the cache with more messages after it is cleared.
-Set to 0 if you do not want it to do this, otherwise set to 1

 - allowPings: Whether or not the bot should be allowed to ping other users.
 Set to 0 if you do not want it to do this, otherwise set to 1